 When you consider that some recipes call for all these ingredients (and there were often many more) to be separately charred or toasted on cast iron griddles before they all come together in one glorious whole, you can see why clusters of women also came together to make the hundreds of tamales needed to keep a family going.
 One of us was assigned the most important job: mixing the rivers of drinks; chopping and crushing the fresh fruits, flowers, and grains with sugar and water to make agua frescas, the light fizzy non-alcoholic drinks so craved by sugar loving Mexicans.
 From the backyard came the chop chop of the machete on large watermelon, coconuts and cactus paddles (nopales) and the clothes line was full of the bright teethlike squares of cheesecloth used to strain the juice before drinking.
 The ground was splattered with juice and stripe backed gophers, lizards and other scaled, horned creatures would dart from rocks, attracted by the smell of the discarded date and tamarind pulp and scooped out triangles of melon rind.
 The rinds would rock backwards and forwards as the gophers curled up inside them to gnaw at the pulp left clinging to their insides.
 They looked for all the world like the worlds smallest, hairiest babies rocking themselves to sleep in a bizarre vegetal crib.

 I’m paraphrasing Paul Auster when I tell you that growing old was a funny thing to happen to a young girl.
 I’m now more than double the age Maria was when she looked after us all.
 It’s forty odd years since I have seen Maria and her family and all I can visualise in my minds eye is a young woman with a thick waist-length hank of black hair, tied back with a red ribbon edged with white shirred-lace.
 Not the expensive stuff or even the heavy cream crocheted lace made by older women who sat with skeins of wool cradled in the tents made by their skirts, fingers firing away like neurons, crocheting away.
 Maria’s lace came from my own mothers sewing box brought from England and the lace was originally carded onto cardboard flats to be sold by the yard from a market stall in Suffolk.
-It was sixties lace, all nylon fabulous and not a natural fibre in sight.
-But against Maria’s hair, untouched as it was by dyes and the friable heat of a hairdryer, it was transformed into a ghostly white filigree.
+It was sixties lace, all nylon-fabulous and not a natural fibre in sight but against Maria’s hair, untouched as it was by dyes and the friable heat of a hairdryer, the lace was transformed into a ghostly white filigree.

-It’s now nearly forty years later and. unusually, last weekend I ate a tamale in the rain.
+Unusually, last weekend I ate a tamale in the rain.
 My tamale history more commonly involved the sun beating down on the back of my neck and a sear of chile acting as coolant in return.
 In Mexico I ate them on dusty street corners, sitting on petrol drums turned into tables.
 I walked down the street eating them trying to not drip juice on my cream school T shirt.
 I ate them at fiesta, near to cemeteries during Day of the Dead and in various cities: Mazatlan, Guadalajara, Acapulco, Mexico City, and even, once, across the border in Amarillo.
 They fed me as I watched glass blowers and divers and climbed the tallest pyramids and sat ravenous after my school swimming gala.
 They came from carts which used oil drums as giant steamers.
 They were made in private houses, occasionally at school or sold by older women sitting by the waterholes with a white cloth thrown across their lap and baskets full of little cornhusk parcels.
-We’d emerge dripping and seal sleek from the water and hold them between fingers macerated and puffy from four hour swims on the hottest of days.
+We’d emerge dripping and seal-sleek from the water and hold them between fingers macerated and puffy from four-hour swims on the hottest of days.
 They were perennially there but I have no solid recollection of eating tamales in any weather other than under the hot Dahlia rays of the Mexican sun or the swift dark blanket of the desert nights which seemed to roll down the mountain slopes and onto our sprawling, shuttered house, leaving the odd chink through which poured starlight and the harsh yips of the slope coyotes.

 We did have occasional rain in Mexico but it wasn’t the soft and damp woolly mizzle we have here in West Suffolk.
 In Saltillo we had rain that filled gullies, whirling and tumultuous, crested with dirty white foam and rippled with dust and sandstone from the mountains.
 It pounded down and dragged things away in its wake before disappearing itself, leaving a desert in bloom where cacti crowned themselves with flowers in magenta and orange and the deep purple of a bruise.
 Mountain and desert rain is an architect and landscape designer.
 It alters the familiar, creates new terrain, wipes away the unstable and anything lacking a firm grip upon the earth.
 Suffolk rain is the opposite- it seems to bed us in deeper, pushes roots and foundations further down into the earth and everything stays the same, no matter how dark the skies grow.
 Anyway, you couldn’t eat your tamale in the Mexican rain, that’s for sure.